Shaan3110/Shaan3110/readme.md

 # Welcome
 Hello, this is Suchintan.
-I am a b.tech student at Bennett University.
+I am a B.Tech student at Bennett University.
 I love web development, Graphic designing and Marketing.

 ## About